-Today I wanna raise a subject that I’ve always struggled with as player – shooting the basketball.
+Today I wanna raise a subject that I’ve always struggled with as a player – shooting the basketball.

-But developing an effective jumper is not an easy thing to do, many people struggle with their form and suffer from poor mechanics.
+But developing an effective jumper is not an easy task, many people struggle with their form and suffer from poor mechanics.

 1. The Turn

 We’ve all heard this expression from our coach:

 Square your feet to the basket, keep ’em shoulder width apart!